simulot/TakeoutLocalization/readme.md

     }
 ```

 ## Guidelines

-- fork the repository and create a new branch for your changes.
+- Fork the repository and create a new branch for your changes.
 - Follow the existing structure for directories and files.
 - Always include the `kind` key to specify whether the entry is a directory or a file.
 - Use the `columns` object to define translations for file headers.
 - Ensure all translations are based on the actual files delivered by the Takeout service.
-- submit a pull request with a clear description of your changes.
+- Submit a pull request with a clear description of your changes.

 ## Future Work

-- Add a license.
 - Expand the localization files to include more Google services.
 - Provide packages for different programming languages to make it easier to use the localization files.